 The new 2017 Lincoln Continental now also features electronic latches.
 Ford Motor Co. has kept a key hole, but moved it to inside the chrome trim below the mirror at the front of the driver’s door.
 Check out the link for more.

 On the inside of the car, a mechanical release is provided and is found in the center of the door just below the armrest, as shown.
 The designers get credit for placing this where a driver would look first in the event of an emergency – in the door itself.
-We’ll check the passenger door the next time we see the model.
+Sadly – and this may come back to haunt Ford/Lincoln – there isn’t one on the passenger door…

 The exit process from the back seats for this car is truly a head scratcher.
 The handle pictured to the left is located beneath the rear seat leather in a carpet cutout.
 In fact, there is a cutout and handle located under the center of each rear seat.
 The cutouts are above the floor where the carpet is vertical.